 - What you need to know: As with home equity loans, reserve the use of home improvement and personal loans for large projects that are long-term necessities.

 Before you jump into the home improvement financing fray, take time to weigh your options and be sure which is the best match for your project and overall financial picture.
 The trick is, of course, to make sure the the cost of the money doesn’t exceed the value of the project.
-Free online financial calculators can help you get started with projections, and if you work with a financial planner, consult with them as well.
+These cost estimators can help you get started with projections, and if you work with a financial planner, consult with them as well.

 “A good financial planner — a coach — gives you the good, the bad and the ugly, and makes sure you understand the good, the bad and the ugly and don’t have any surprises come up in the future,” says D’Arruda.
 “There’s nothing wrong with using any of these home improvement finance vehicles as long as people do it within reason, and within reason to me means you think about it and you talk to people you trust.”